fbricker/muses/README.md

 If you're trying to make live audio streaming with shoutcast/icecast, work on all major browsers in all major OS maybe you're needing this.
-Live Mp3/OGG Flash Player that works great with Shotcast and Icecast 2.
+Live Mp3/OGG Flash Player that works great with Shoutcast and Icecast 2.
 It has some interesting and necessary features like reconnect on network errors to make sure users never get silence and cache management to avoid memory huge memory consumption.
 Developed in haXe, this project only needs Flash 10 plugin (or newer) to work.

 http://www.musesradioplayer.com | Twitter: @MusesPlayer

-Licence
+License
 =======
 Muses Radio Player - A simple Flash Mp3 Live Streaming player written in Haxe.